ithrive/ithrive.github.io/studio-pilates.md

 				<h3>Solo sessions</h3>
 				<div class="row">
 					<div class="col-sm-10 col-sm-offset-2">
 						<p>Many people choose to continue on with regular private sessions.
 Private tuition really allows you to fine tune your movement strategies, building strength, efficiency and robustness more quickly.
-If you are rehabiliating an injury or working toward a specific performance goal this is definitely the way to go.</p>
+If you are rehabilitating an injury or working toward a specific performance goal this is definitely the way to go.</p>
 					</div>
 				</div>
 				<h3>Pairs sessions</h3>